Cheetahzzzz1/Convex-Analysis/README.md

 1. We use NumPy to generate symmetric PSD matrices by computing A = MM^T for a random matrix M.

 2. The eigenvalues of C are computed using numpy.linalg.eigvalsh to verify its positive semidefiniteness.

+# Implementation

+The computational approach involves:

+1. Generating random PSD matrices.

+2. Computing their convex combination.

+3. Checking whether the resulting matrix is PSD.